mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 ### BGP Community Lists

 You can use *{{<exlink url="http://docs.frrouting.org/en/latest/bgp.html#community-lists" text="community lists">}}* to define a BGP community to tag one or more routes.
-You can then use the communities to apply route policy on either egress or ingress.
+You can then use the communities to apply acroute policy on either egress or ingress.

 The BGP community list can be either *standard* or *expanded.* The standard BGP community list is a pair of values (such as *100:100*) that can be tagged on a specific prefix and advertised to other neighbors or applied on route ingress.
 Or, it can be one of four BGP default communities:

 - *internet*: a BGP community that matches all routes
-- *local-AS*: a BGP community that restrict routes to your confederation's sub-AS
+- *local-AS*: a BGP community that restricts routes to your confederation's sub-AS
-- *no-advertise*: a BGP community that isn't advertised to anyone
+- *no-advertise*: a BGP community that is not advertised to anyone
-- *no-export*: a BGP community that isn't advertised to the eBGP peer
+- *no-export*: a BGP community that is not advertised to the eBGP peer

 An expanded BGP community list takes a regular expression of communities and matches the listed communities.